BetterCodeBetterScience/book/book/workflows.md

 - It is a realistic example of a workflow that a researcher might actually perform.
 - It has a large enough sample size to provide a robust answer to our scientific question.
 - The data are large enough to call for a real workflow management scheme, but small enough to be processed on a single laptop (assuming it has decent memory).
-- The workflow has many different steps, some of which can take a significant amount of time (over 30 minutes)
+- The workflow has many different steps, some of which can take a significant amount of time (over one hour)
 - There is an established Python library ([scanpy](https://scanpy.readthedocs.io/en/stable/)) that implements the necessary workflow components.
 - It's an example outside of my own research domain, to help demonstrate the applicability of the book's ideas across a broader set of data types.